ObsMod/pylawr/docs/source/user/plotting.rst

 information (:py:func:`~pylawr.functions.plot.plot_reflectivity`).
 The rain rate can be similarly plotted (:py:func:`~pylawr.functions.plot.plot_rain_rate`).
-Further the rain rate and a clutter map can be combined with two different color maps to show results from clutter detection (:py:func:`~pylawr.functions.plot.plot_rain_clutter`).
+Further, the rain rate and a clutter map can be combined with two different color maps to show results from clutter detection (:py:func:`~pylawr.functions.plot.plot_rain_clutter`).